Skip to contents

 4. Fit the target equation with mf_model(), inspect it with summary(), and produce target-period forecasts with forecast().

-This vignette walks through that workflow with the package’s built-in Swiss GDP and barometer data.
+This vignette walks through that workflow with the package’s built-in Swiss GDP and indicator data.

 Example Data